adinasarapu/adinasarapu.github.io/_portfolio/2020-07-04-blog-kafka-spark-streaming.md

 streamingContext.awaitTermination()
 ```

-Once we start this application and post some messages in the Kafka topic we created earlier, …
+Once we start this application and post some messages in the Kafka topic we created earlier,
-Then start kafka producer...

 ```
 >bash-4.4# ./kafka-console-producer.sh